micmejia/bible-dump/AMPC/Matthew/Matt 17.md

 He answered, Yes.
 And when he came home, Jesus spoke to him [about it] first, saying, What do you think, Simon?
-From whom do earthly rulers collect duties _or_ tribute--from their own sons or from others [^k]not of their own family?
+From whom do earthly rulers collect duties _or_ tribute--from their own sons or from others not of their own family?